 “Chronic pain, both emotional and physical has become epidemic.
 Western and Eastern medicine seem to offer only temporary relief.
 I have taken the 8 week MBSR course twice in the past 4 years.
 The course has changed the way my mind and body respond to pain.
 Learning my pain was worsened by my own dread and resistance to it, was the first step.
 Incorporating the Mindfulness techniques such as body scans, yoga and meditation into my daily routine has given me a centeredness and peace of mind I never knew was possible before the class.
 I was thrilled to hear Gayle was teaching MBSR in Placerville.
 Her patience and gentle nature are a perfect fit for MBSR instruction.
 I highly recommend the course and the instructor!” –Robin Kennedy, Ph.D, MSW, CSUS Professor, Social Work

-$300 includes 6 weeks (20 hours of instruction), guided meditation and mindful movement CD’s for home practice, a workbook and class materials, and an All Day Silent Retreat on a weekend.
+$300 includes 6 weeks (20 hours of instruction), guided meditation and mindful movement CD’s for home practice, a workbook, class materials, and a Silent Retreat.